o2alexanderfedin/AI-demos/design.md

 ## 6. Goals and Constraints

 ### System Goals

-- Create a Postgres connector library that works with Semantic Kernel plugins and semantic memory systems, targeting .NET Standard 2.0 for broad compatibility.
-- Develop an interface (`IPostgresDbClient`) for managing PostgreSQL databases, enabling storage and retrieval of entries, including metadata and vector embeddings.
-- Support table management operations such as creation, existence checks, retrieval of all tables, and deletion, as well as data management tasks like upserting, reading, reading in batches, deleting, and batch deletions.
-- Facilitate interactions with a PostgreSQL database, providing asynchronous CRUD operations for tables storing data entries with vector embeddings, and enable specialized methods for vector-based similarity searches.
+The primary system goals are to develop a .NET Standard library project that creates a Postgres connector, which is compatible with Semantic Kernel plugins and semantic memory systems.
+This connector aims to facilitate interactions with PostgreSQL databases, particularly for operations involving tables that store data entries with associated vector embeddings.
+It provides a comprehensive suite of asynchronous methods to perform Create, Read, Update, and Delete (CRUD) operations, as well as specialized vector-based similarity searches essential for applications dealing with vector embeddings.

+The system is designed to be integrated into the `MemoryBuilder` configuration, enabling the configuration of a Postgres memory store using various methods such as a connection string, an `NpgsqlDataSource` object, or an existing `IPostgresDbClient` instance.
+It also aims to provide a structured representation of memory entries for storage in a PostgreSQL database to support semantic analysis or machine learning tasks.
+Furthermore, the system is intended to manage and query memory records in a PostgreSQL database with vector support, enabling creation, management, and querying of collections of memory records, each consisting of a key, metadata, and an optional embedding vector.

-- Implement Semantic Memory using Postgres, utilizing the [pgvector](https://github.com/pgvector/pgvector) extension for vector similarity search in Postgres, supporting exact and approximate nearest neighbor search, L2 distance, inner product, and cosine distance.
+To achieve these goals, the system will support vector similarity search capabilities within Postgres, including exact and approximate nearest neighbor search, L2 distance, inner product, and cosine distance.
+It will offer compatibility with Azure Database for PostgreSQL - Flexible Server and Azure Cosmos DB for PostgreSQL, and facilitate the creation of indexes for improved performance in vector similarity searches.
+Additionally, the system will assist users in migrating from older versions of the Postgres Memory connector to the new implementation that uses separate tables for each Collection.
-- Ensure scalability and performance for applications requiring efficient data retrieval and manipulation based on vector similarity, including the ability to create indexes for approximate nearest neighbor search to improve performance with large datasets.
-- Provide a set of extension methods for the `MemoryBuilder` class to enable the configuration of a Postgres memory store, allowing easy integration and straightforward methods for registering a Postgres memory store.
-- Offer a structured representation of memory entries in a PostgreSQL database to support semantic analysis or machine learning tasks by storing essential data elements such as unique identifiers, metadata, embeddings, and timestamps.
-- Provide functionalities to create, manage, and query collections of memory records in a PostgreSQL database, enabling record management and support for similarity searches to retrieve records nearest to a given embedding vector.

 ### Design Constraints
-#### Technological:
-- Ensure compatibility with .NET Standard 2.0, including package dependencies such as `Microsoft.Bcl.AsyncInterfaces` and `Pgvector`.
-- Design the system to handle asynchronous operations efficiently, as indicated by the asynchronous nature of the interface methods.
-- Implement the system in C#, tailored for operations involving tables with vector embeddings, and manage resources effectively, including the provision of a `Dispose` method for resource cleanup.
-- Require the installation of the pgvector extension on Postgres, ensuring compatibility with the Postgres version in use and designing the system to work with Docker for the installation of pgvector.
-- Maintain compatibility with the `MemoryBuilder` class and the Postgres database system, ensuring that the `PostgresMemoryEntry` struct is compatible with PostgreSQL databases and designed to handle specific data types.

-#### Business:
-- Maintain a consistent coding style and structure to ensure readability and maintainability, focusing on providing high-level API functionality.
-- Design the system to be flexible and support dependency injection for the database client, accommodating varying business use cases and ensuring easy integration into existing business infrastructures.
-- Cater to the needs of semantic analysis or machine learning applications, focusing on the efficient storage and retrieval of embeddings and metadata.
+The design constraints are categorized into technological, business, and regulatory constraints:

+**Technological Constraints:**
+- The project must adhere to the .NET Standard 2.0 framework, which imposes limitations on the APIs that can be used.
+- The system is designed to work specifically with Postgres databases and the `pgvector` extension for vector operations.
+- The interface methods must be asynchronous to ensure non-blocking operations, crucial for I/O-bound work such as database querying.
+- The querying functionality must support a limit and a minimum relevance score to filter the nearest matches based on vector similarity.
+- The system must be compatible with the PostgreSQL database and the `pgvector` extension for vector operations.
-- Assume the availability of resources to run Postgres with the necessary extensions and integrate with Azure Database for PostgreSQL and Azure Cosmos DB for PostgreSQL, which may involve additional costs or subscription models.
+- Requires the installation of the pgvector extension on Postgres and must be compatible with specific versions of Postgres, Azure Database for PostgreSQL - Flexible Server, and Azure Cosmos DB for PostgreSQL.

-#### Regulatory:
-- Comply with software licensing and any standards relevant to database connectors and .NET libraries, ensuring that interactions with the Postgres database comply with relevant data handling and privacy regulations.
-- Ensure that the timestamping uses `DateTimeKind.Utc` for universal format consistency across different server time zones and possibly for regulatory compliance.
-- Adhere to data protection and privacy laws affecting how the system manages and stores memory records, including table naming conventions as per the Postgres naming convention for database design.

-### Examples:
+**Business Constraints:**
+- The versioning strategy includes a version suffix (alpha), indicating that the project is in a pre-release state and may have constraints related to stability and feature completeness.
-- An example of a system goal is the creation of a `PostgresMemoryStore` class that enables efficient management of memory records, including batch operations and similarity searches, which is essential for applications like recommendation systems or data analysis tools.
+- The system should be designed to efficiently handle the operations associated with memory records, including batch processing and similarity searches, to meet performance expectations.
-- A technological constraint example is the requirement for the `pgvector` extension, which necessitates specific PostgreSQL configurations and impacts the types of operations the system can perform, such as vector similarity searches.
-- A business constraint example is the design focus on high-level API functionality, which may limit direct SQL operation customization for end-users but streamlines the integration process for developers.
-- A regulatory constraint example is the adherence to data privacy regulations, which would influence the design of the system to include features like secure data handling and compliance with international data protection standards.
+- The need to ensure that the migration script does not lead to data loss, especially when dropping existing tables.
+- The requirement to maintain the system's performance and recall when using approximate nearest neighbor search.

+**Regulatory Constraints:**
+- Any connector interacting with databases must comply with data protection and privacy regulations, which could influence design decisions.
+- If the system is used in environments subject to data protection regulations (such as GDPR or HIPAA), it must ensure compliance with such regulations, particularly in the management and deletion of entries.
+- The `Timestamp` property must record times in `DateTimeKind.Utc` to comply with universal time recording practices, which may be a regulatory requirement in some contexts to ensure consistency across different time zones.

+### UML Diagramming Information

+The UML diagrams provided offer a visual representation of the system's architecture and interactions.
+For instance, the UML sequence diagram for the `UpsertAsync` method illustrates the flow of operations within the database operation, where an entry is either updated or inserted based on its existence.
+The UML class diagram for the `PostgresMemoryEntry` struct visually represents the structure, showing properties such as `Key`, `MetadataString`, `Embedding`, and `Timestamp`.
+Additionally, the UML class diagram for the `PostgresMemoryStore` class details its methods and relationships, while the UML sequence diagram for `GetNearestMatchesAsync` method depicts the interaction between the caller, `PostgresMemoryStore`, and the `IPostgresDbClient`.

+These diagrams are essential for understanding the system's structure and behavior and should be included in the design document to provide clarity on the system's structure and behavior.

 ***